 Graham is currently an accredited practitioner of the Institute of Outdoor Learning (IOL), and his move to be recognised as a Leading Practitioner of the Institute of Outdoor Learning is pending.
 He is currently the chair of the IOL Cymru regional committee, and also chairs the North Wales region and sits on the national executive of the Association of Heads of Outdoor Education Centres (AHOEC)

 Graham holds a range of high level national governing body awards in various outdoor and adventurous activities and is a coach educator for Canoe Wales and trainer/assessor for the Mountain Bike Instructor award scheme.
 He is a first aid trainer and assessor and regularly runs first aid qualification courses for students and staff at the School of Education and Human Development.

-Graham has worked as an external examiner/consultant for Worcester university’s BA Primary education with outdoor education course and is currently an external examiner for the University of Cumbria's outdoor programmes.
+Graham has worked as an external examiner/consultant for Worcester University’s BA Primary education with outdoor education course and is currently an external examiner for the University of Cumbria's outdoor programmes.

 Graham sits on the editorial board of the Journal of Adventure Education and Outdoor Learning, with the specific role of representing the Institute of Outdoor Learning, the professional organisation for outdoor practitioners in the UK.

 Graham’s main role is in coordinating and teaching on the PGCE secondary (outdoor activities) but he also teaches on and contributes to the modules below: